farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-parameters.md

 ### bus-bar-change-switches {#bus-bar-change-switches}
 As explained in the CSE native CRAC format section [here](cse#bus-bar), bus-bar-change remedial actions are defined in FARAO as [switch pair network actions](crac#switch-pair).
-These switches are not defined in the native CRAC not in the original network, they should be created artificially in the network and their IDs should be sent to the RAO.
+These switches are not defined in the native CRAC nor in the original network, they should be created artificially in the network and their IDs should be sent to the RAO.
 This parameter allows the definition of the switch(es) to open and the switch(es) to close for every bus-bar change remedial action.
-To use it, defined for every bus-bar-change remedial action ID the IDs of the pairs od switches to open/close.
+To use it, for every bus-bar-change remedial action ID, define the IDs of the pairs of switches to open/close.
 See [example below](#cse-example) for a better illustration.

 ### full CSE example {#cse-example}